Minimum Wage and Morgan Hill

 Concurrently, the City also invited all individuals who live or work in Morgan Hill to participate in an online survey from November 9 to December 4, 2015, to solicit feedback about the subject.

 Thank you to all who participated in this informative process.
 Over 600 participants provided meaningful information to help inform City Council.
 Your feedback and input is important to us.
 Results of the outreach and engagement process was reported to City Council at the December 16, 2015 Council Meeting.

-At the March 2, 2016 Council meeting staff presented an update on the regional efforts taking place as well as an update on a study commissioned by the City of San Jose to analyze the impact of a regional minimum wage.
+At the March 2, 2016, Council meeting staff presented an update on the regional efforts taking place as well as an update on a study commissioned by the City of San Jose to analyze the impact of a regional minimum wage.
 Direction from Council was to draft an ordinance calling for the California Minimum Wage be inflated using the National Consumer Price Index.
-Staff will be coming back to Council in the Mid-Spring 2016.

 May 2016 Update

-At the May 18, 2016 City Council meeting staff will provide an update on the regional efforts on minimum wage as well as share findings from a recent regional study commissioned by the City of San Jose on the impact of raising the minimum wage.
+At the May 18, 2016, City Council provided an update on the regional efforts on minimum wage, as well as shared findings from a recent regional study commissioned by the City of San Jose on the impact of raising the minimum wage.
 Council directed staff to return with an ordinance to increase the State of California minimum wage by the National Consumer Price Index annually.
 Staff is recommending not to move forward with an local ordinance based upon the recent signing of SB 3 Minimum Wage which will increase the State Minimum Wage over the next few years.